eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 Unions
 ^^^^^^

-Unions in IDL are not like the Unions defined in the :mod:`typing<python:typing>` module.
-IDL unions are *discriminated*, meaning they have a value that indicates which of the possibilities is active.
+Unions in IDL are different to the unions defined in the :mod:`typing<python:typing>` module.
+IDL unions are *discriminated*, which means that they have a value that indicates which of the possibilities is active.

+To write discriminated unions, use the following:

+-  :func:`@union<cyclonedds.idl.types.union>` decorator
+-  :func:`case<cyclonedds.idl.types.case>` helper type.
+-  :func:`default<cyclonedds.idl.types.default>` helper type.

-You can write discriminated unions using the :func:`@union<cyclonedds.idl.types.union>` decorator and the :func:`case<cyclonedds.idl.types.case>` and :func:`default<cyclonedds.idl.types.default>` helper types.
-You again write a class in a dataclass style, except only one of the values can be active at a time.
+Write the class in a dataclass style, except only one of the values can be active at a time.
 The :func:`@union<cyclonedds.idl.types.union>` decorator takes one type as argument, which determines the type of what is differentiating the cases.

 .. code-block:: python
    :linenos: